best-rion/E_Commerce/README.md

 # E_Commerce

-An E-commerce backend using Python Flask.
+A full featured E-commerce website with Frontend, Backend and Database using Python Flask.